keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 val tail : (| 'a, .. as 'row |) -> (| .. as 'row |)
 ```

-So what is stopping us to have such row-polymorphic tuples
+So what is stopping us from having such row-polymorphic tuples
-in a language like, say, OCaml?!
+in a language like OCaml?!
 Nothing, really!

 ## GADT Cortege

-Here's Cortege: a row-polymorphic tuple, implemented using a GADT:
+Here's _cortege_: a row-polymorphic tuple, implemented here using GADT:

 ```ocaml
 module Cortege = struct